Lillooet: Climate

 Lillooet experiences a humid continental/oceanic climate, but it borders on a semi-arid climate (Köppen Cfb/Dfb/BSk).

 Situated at an intersection of deep gorges in the lee of the Coast Mountains, it has a dry climate with an average of 349.5 mm of precipitation being recorded annually.
 The locality often vies with Lytton and Osoyoos for the title of "Canada's Hot Spot" on a daily basis in summer.

 Lillooet holds the record for the fourth-hottest temperature recorded in British Columbia and Canada (behind Lytton, Ashcroft and Kamloops).
-On 29 June 2021, during the 2021 Western North America heat wave which brought unprecedented heat to the Pacific Northwest, the temperature reached 46.8 C. Lillooet also holds the record for the hottest temperature recorded in the province during the months of April (36.1 C), May (41.7 C), and December (22.2 C).
+On 29 June 2021, during the 2021 Western North America heat wave which brought unprecedented heat to the Pacific Northwest, the temperature reached 46.8 C. Lillooet also holds the record for the hottest temperature recorded in the province during the months of April (36.1 C) and May (41.7 C).
 The coldest temperature recorded was measured at the airport during a November cold snap in 1985.

 With an average annual snowfall of 26.5 cm, Lillooet is the least snowy place in the BC Interior.